I want to share my story with you.

 I was shocked and pissed.
 I knew nothing about money, and I had no idea that I had this much debt.

-I felt like I did everything right and was really confused at how this could happen to me.
+I felt like I did everything right and was really confused at how this could happen.

 After the shock wore off, and after my “I’m going to be a rich lawyer” dreams were shattered, I decided to learn about money.